-NPS created the position two years ago as part of the Obama Until this job, Gonzalez's career had a global focus.
-He served administration's climate-change strategy.
-Gonzalez acts as in the Peace Corps in Senegal, where he became fluent in Wolof, principal investigator on numerous studies, including a recent the local language.
-He later returned as a Fulbright Scholar, one where he synthesized published research to see what it completing his dissertation research by hiking 1,900 kilometers to count trees and interview village elders.
-As a visiting scholar could reveal about the types of ecological changes that have occurred in national parks.
-The field data he surveyed yielded at the UC Berkeley Center for Forestry from 2009 to 2010, he grave findings: human climate change has shifted plants and published a number of articles from his international research, animals upslope in Yosemite National Park, raised sea level including a paper showing that climate change had caused a at the Golden Gate National Recreation Area, and increased decline in trees and tree species across the African Sahel.
-He is tree mortality in numerous national parks in the western particularly proud of his work as a lead author for the Intergov-United States.
-These analyses yield valuable information on ernmental Panel on Climate Change (IPCC), the organization what is changing and why, Gonzalez says.
-"If urbanization, that shared the Nobel Peace Prize with Al Gore in 2007. invasive species, or another familiar problem is the cause, then resource managers know what actions to implement.
-Gonzalez's professional passions carry over to his private life: he But if climate change is the cause, that will require something hasn't owned a car in more than 20 years.
-He and his wife walk new - adaptation measures for future climate conditions." or take public transit, specifically to reduce their greenhouse In a new effort, the NPS is integrating climate change science gas emissions and environmental impacts.
-"Billions of small into the master plans of all 397 parks. actions generated the problem of climate change, so billions of actions, however small they may be, will help us resolve it."
+NPS created the position two years ago as part of the Obama administration's climate-change strategy.
+Gonzalez acts as principal investigator on numerous studies, including a recent one where he synthesized published research to see what it could reveal about the types of ecological changes that have occurred in national parks.
+The field data he surveyed yielded grave findings: human climate change has shifted plants and animals upslope in Yosemite National Park, raised sea level at the Golden Gate National Recreation Area, and increased tree mortality in numerous national parks in the western United States.
+These analyses yield valuable information on what is changing and why, Gonzalez says.
+"If urbanization, invasive species, or another familiar problem is the cause, then resource managers know what actions to implement.
+But if climate change is the cause, that will require something new - adaptation measures for future climate conditions."
+In a new effort, the NPS is integrating climate change science into the master plans of all 397 parks.